What you will need:

 Prime all areas of graffiti with one full coat of B-I-N® Primer Sealer in accordance with the manufacturer’s instructions.
 Allow a minimum drying time of 45 minutes in normal drying conditions.

-Note: Graffiti can be water soluble or solvent soluble therefore some areas may need a coat of Bulls Eye® 1-2-3 Plus Primer Sealer if graffiti bleeds through B-I-N® Primer Sealer.
+Note: Graffiti can be water soluble or solvent soluble therefore some areas may need a coat of Bulls Eye® 1-2-3 Primer Sealer if graffiti bleeds through B-I-N® Primer Sealer.